-- Watering - Just like the seedlings, maturing broccoli plants also prefer soil that is thoroughly moist.
+- Watering: Just like the seedlings, maturing broccoli plants also prefer soil that is thoroughly moist.
 Take caution not to over water the plants though, as root problems and rot can easily set in.
-Since larger containers generally do a better job of retaining moisture, I've found that watering ever other day, or every other two days to be the best watering regimen.
+Since larger containers generally do a better job of retaining moisture, I've found that watering every other day, or every other two days to be the best watering regimen.

 Assuming that all has gone as planned, your broccoli plants should be ready to harvest in 50-70 days from seed.
 This means that you'll have harvestable broccoli in 3-4 weeks after transplanting seedlings outdoors!
 The great part with broccoli is that it can be harvested multiple times before the summer heat causes it to flower.
 Here's how to get the maximum productivity from your broccoli plants:

 - Main Head Harvest #1: The initial or main head will be the first harvestable part of your broccoli.
 For container gown broccoli plants, the main head will be anywhere from 3-6 inches in diameter at the time of harvest.
 The outer florets will have reached a size closest to the thickness of a pencil.
 The best tasting heads will be a dark green color and will have no signs of bolting (flowering).
 If you notice any of the florets beginning to flower, harvest the head right away.
 To harvest the main head, use a sharp knife and make one swift cut through the stem approximately 5-6 inches below the head.